I own two ferrets with a surprisingly smell-free cage. I enjoy sharing tips with other owners.

-Spray the Cage With Nature's Miracle
+3. Spray the Cage With Nature's Miracle

+This is a great product sold both online and at many pet stores.
+Nature's Miracle is a spray that works using enzymes and is harmless to animals.
 It is marketed as a stain and odor remover.
 You can buy Nature's Miracle specifically designed for ferrets or the regular Nature's Miracle.
 They are basically the same.

 If used along with wood stove pellets, this just tops everything off.
 Your wood stove pellets alleviate most of the smell, but what if there's still a faint odor?
 This is where Nature's Miracle comes in!

 Simply take the ferrets out of the cage, give it a few sprays of Nature's Miracle, and let dry.
-Voila!
+Voilà!
 No smell!
 I usually spray my cage with Nature's Miracle once a day just to make sure there is no odor.

 This only works well with wood stove pellets.
 If you’re using another litter that doesn't work as well and your cage smells awful, Nature's Miracle won't actually pull off any miracles.